psrubing/Ifinity-Well/README.md

-# Ifinity-Well
+# Quantum Dynamics of charged particle in eletric field
-Simulation of charged particle in infinity well
+Simulation of charged particle in electric field